 Check-in everything but your diaper bag.
 Prior to having a baby I avoided checking my baggage on all my trips.
 It was more secure and time-saving to keep my baggage with at all times.
 But since having the baby, it became difficult to maneuver the security gates and boarding/deboarding the plane with a baby (and dog sometimes).
 You could gate check your stroller which means you take your stroller with you all the way through security to your gate.
 At the end of the gate you fold up the stroller and leave it for the staff to store under the plane.
 You always have to get a tag for your stroller when you do this which is done at the gate ticket counter.
 If your bring a carseat with you, you get to check it for free.
 I always ask the ticket agent if the flight has extra seats.
 If there were extra seats, they would offer me a free seat for my baby (ask if they don’t) so I got to bring the carseat on the plane.
 My baby would sleep in his carseat on the plane (which should be strapped down just like you would in a car and placed in the window seat).

 Bring a large blanket.
 It was always nice to have a lightweight blanket to set down any chance I had for our baby to crawl around and stretch his legs.
 We used it on his airplane seat, in the waiting area at the airport, and even in parks while taking a break from driving.
+The Monkey Mat was created by moms for lightweight traveling.

 Bring a baby carrier/stroller.
 Depending on your baby’s age and personality (and yours) you may decide it’s easier to travel with a baby carrier or a stroller.
 There are several baby carriers to choose from but whatever you choose make sure you have used it a few times with baby to get a sense of how to use it and whether your baby likes to be in it prior to your flight.
 I recommend one that’s easy to put on and take off and is easy to stow away.
 I usually brought a stroller along with me because my back is weak and having the baby in a carrier for long periods of time just didn’t work for me.
 (Here’s a full baby carrier buying guide).
 It’s nice to have a lightweight stroller (and one you don’t mind getting banged up.
 My wheels never maneuvered smoothly after a flight on Southwest when I gate checked it.).
 If you have a young infant you might want to bring a stroller that fits the car seat so your baby can ride in the carseat for the flight.
 My Peg-Perego Si was perfect for travel because it is lightweight, folded up easily, and holds an infant car seat.
 (Here’s a full stroller shopping guide).
 I did this up to 8 months of age and baby was happy on each flight (most flights were 1-2 hours long).
 You may need to purchase a seat for your baby unless the flight isn’t full.
 I always ask when I check in at the counter whether it’s a full flight or not.
 At that point you can decide if you want to purchase a seat for your child, check in your carseat (free), or hope that the flight really isn’t full when you get to the gate and that they’ll let your baby fly free in his carseat.
 Southwest Airlines always had room for us to fly free from San Diego to San Francisco.